I have a passion for natural bodybuilding and have been hitting the gym for the past 14 years.

 Bodybuilding and fitness is a huge science.
 Knowing your body will take you a lifetime.

 Constantly learning and being updated about how your body reacts to various exercises and diets and how you will be able to create a better physique not only from online sources but by networking and meeting professionals will greatly help you in getting closer to your goals much faster.

-Learning should be an integral part of your career, always be keen to enhance and multiply your knowledge, learn from online sources, forums, industry experts and networking events.
+Learning should be an integral part of your career, always be keen to enhance and multiply your knowledge, and learn from online sources, forums, industry experts, and networking events.

 8) Help beginners grow: